 Lock the Apps

-When everything is settled, use the App Block feature from the app’s dashboard to lock apps on iPad.
+When everything is settled, use the App Block feature from the app's dashboard to lock apps on the iPad.
 Lock all distractive apps like games, social media, or the ones with adult content.
-Set a screen time on certain apps and when the time limit exceeds the apps automatically get locked.
+Set a screen time on certain apps, and when the time limit exceeds, the apps automatically get locked.
 You can even lock the entire iPad with this.

 Part 4: The difference between these two methods

-Kids can unlock their iPad if they know how to setting
+Kids can unlock their iPad if they know how to set

 Parents need to have a kid's iPad every time for setting